Swayam-Ghimire/expense-track/README.md

   - A profile page where the user can view their profile status and saving amount of all time since using the app

 - **Responsive Design**
-  - Make UI mobile-friendly and consistent across devices
+  - Make UI mobile-friendly for all pages;

 ---

-## 👤 Author
+## Author

 **Built by [Swayam Ghimire](https://github.com/Swayam-Ghimire)**

-If you like the project, give it a ⭐.
+If you like the project, give it a star.

 ---